 During 2021, an externally facilitated Board effectiveness evaluation was conducted.
 The members of the Board were interviewed and assessed to review how they work together to achieve the Board's objectives.
 The report concluded that the Board was a strong, professional and experienced board that provides sound strategic guidance and oversight for the Society.

-The report also identified some key areas for developing governance structures and strengthening the underlying processes to improve efficiencies and areas of focus for the Board.
-Together, the Board and the Company Secretary worked on developing and strengthening those areas.
+The 2021 report identified some key areas for developing governance structures and strengthening the underlying processes to improve efficiencies and areas of focus for the Board.
+During the current year, the Board agreed that all 2021 effectiveness actions had been implemented to a satisfactory level.